 The Federal Government’s crusade to destroy human rights and promote policy based on moralistic and stigmatizing attitudes, rather than with evidence, science and dignity is actively driving these epidemics in prisons and in the general population.

 People who are currently incarcerated are actively denied their human right to health, by the Federal Government and Corrections Services Canada.
 Both of whom will not fund or allow syringe distribution and make condoms and other prevention measures hard to come by inside prison institutions.
 Despite the massive amounts of scientific evidence demonstrating the successes of such interventions in prisons at preventing HIV and Hep C transmission.
-The Federal Conservative government’s opposition to harm reduction and HIV prevention measures is an anti-human rights, anti-science, anti-academic, moral crusade the most vulnerable members of society.
+The Federal Conservative government’s opposition to harm reduction and HIV prevention measures is an anti-human rights, anti-science, anti-academic, moral crusade against the most vulnerable members of society.
 This directly puts the lives our allies in prisons at risk on a daily basis.

 But, despite this institutional and systemic violence and oppression, we know that our allies inside are doing what they can to protect and educate themselves.